logic-seminar-verona/website/posts/main/2020-03-09-short-course.md

 ---
 author: ioiops
 date: 2020-01-30 14:30:00+00:00
-title: Short Course: Category theory and point-free topology
+title: Short Course - Category theory and point-free topology
 ---

 The course will take place on March 9-27, 2020.
 Timetable below.